 Benefits of Spinology

-● Increases vitality – better mood; more energy; better digestion
+● Increased vitality – better mood, more energy & stamina, better concentration, better digestion

 ● Financial – better performance of employees / employers